lcm-proj/lcm/README.md

 # Roadmap

 The LCM project is active again.
-The current near-term plan is to:

-* Clear deprecation warnings from build for all language targets
-* Flush backlog of PRs
-* Cut a new release
+The current long-term plan is to focus on stability and maintenance patches to fix longstanding issues.
+Longer term we're open to evolution of LCM to have additional features (as long as backwards compatibility is enforced).
+We're very open to community feedback and involvement on new features.

 # Quick Links